alex-bouget/MicrateLauncher/README.md

 ```
 WARNING:
-    - The launcher is up to date for the moment.
+    - You can't connect with microsoft accounts for the moment.
-    - Java didn't want to install and the java version for the 1.17 isn't supported.
-    - You can always use it in installing java by yourself.
 ```

 * Features :